wzmli/COVID19-Canada/index.md

 ## Hospitalization/ICU counts

+_These plots are generated using the curated data_ provided below.

 <img src="git_push/plothosp.png" width="900" height="500">

-Dashed red line represents current ICU capacity.
+Dashed red line represents current ICU capacity allocated to COVID, this line will adjust when we have more details on expansions.
+This line does not represent the general ICU capacity (which includes all non-COVID cases).

 ## Testing Status

-_These plots are generated using the curated data_ provided below.

 <img src="git_push/plot.png" width="900" height="500">